 5 Signs You're Being Green-washed

 Due to lapses in regulation for beauty products, you’ll often see words like “natural”, “organic”, “non-toxic”, “chemical-free”, “botanical” and more.
 That being said, companies can use these words to describe products without having to be responsible for what they claim.
 To be a smart shopper, always take a few seconds to flip to the ingredients list.
 If you catch synthetic chemicals such as parabens, fragrance, triclosan, or sodium lauryl sulfate (and more), you’ve just been greenwashed!
-These dangerous chemicals are absorbed by skin and enter the bloodstream, leaving your health at risk.
+These dangerous chemicals are absorbed by the skin and enter the bloodstream, leaving your health at risk.

 Sure, sometimes companies aren’t completely lying about their green ingredients.
 When we see highlighted words like “paraben-free” and “fragrance-free”, we automatically classify the product as safe.
 While the product is free from a particular chemical listed, it still contains many other chemicals that are even more harmful.
-Companies easily take advantage of customers’ lack of knowledge on unsafe ingredients to market their products as safe.
+Companies can easily take advantage of customers’ lack of knowledge on unsafe ingredients to market their products as safe.
 The accumulation of these chemicals can become a big health concern, considering that women use an average of 12 products a day.

 We’re all familiar with the skin care benefits of some of the most commonly used botanical ingredients: green tea for antioxidants, lemon for vitamin C, aloe for anti-inflammation.
 Many products are promoted with the focus of one or few natural ingredients, insinuating that these ingredients make up the majority of the product formula.
 This allows companies to draw the customer’s attention from the full ingredients list, by promoting the only natural aspect of the product.
 Next time you’re out, do a quick shopping experiment!
 If a product’s front panel is heavily focused on one natural ingredient (like coconut, argan oil, green tea etc), check the back panel to be sure of its natural status.
 By law, the ingredients list can’t lie.
 Ingredients are listed in order of predominance.
 You might be surprised by how low that ingredient will be on the list!
 That means there is a very small percentage of it in the product -- sometimes too small to even be beneficial to your skin.